Messiah (MSIA) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Messiah Historical Price

-According to the latest data gathered on Messiah live price page, the current price of Messiah is 0.097271USD.
+According to the latest data gathered on Messiah live price page, the current price of Messiah is 0.094032USD.
 The circulating supply of Messiah(MSIA) is

 In the past 24 hours, Messiah has shown a price movement of